 Our work starts with an assessment of how many people are affected by a specific problem, such as lack of access to financial services or living beyond the electrical grid.
 We work on problems affecting as many people as possible; large-scale problems are likely to attract more entrepreneurs trying to solve them, allowing GP to apply resources more efficiently and impact more people.

-Using a combination of primary and academic research, we determine which services and products are making a positive and measurable impact on impoverished households.
+Using a combination of primary and academic research, we determine which services and products are making a positive and measurable impact on households living in poverty.
 It is important to note that impact comes in many forms.
 It can be an economic opportunity, such as when a smallholder farmer increases her yield or has better market access leading to higher prices and more income.
 Or it can be an innovation like a solar light that provides a clean, reliable and cost-saving energy solution, replacing toxic kerosene lamps that are expensive, unsafe, and contribute to upper respiratory disease.

 Next, we analyze whether the market can deliver these solutions in a sustainable way.
 We identify social enterprises that strive to reach marginalized populations with a focus on women and rural communities.
 These include non-governmental organizations (NGOs), for-profit social businesses, and cooperatives.
 We primarily invest debt capital into these social enterprises – our partners – who provide their clients with access to credit and affordable, high-impact products and services.
 This enables people in poverty to save time and money, access quality healthcare and earn a stable income.
 Our market-driven analysis is essential to ensure that each solution is affordable, easily accessible, and provides enough value for clients to choose it over existing options.